Welcome Francophiles

 This is however one of the shortest routes, 520 miles to Andorra, another 60 miles via Carcassone to Perpignan although mostly motorway.

-follow the D33 for Tunel de Viella and Val de Aran into Spain.
+I have also used a different route into Spain from Bordeaux.
+Take the A62 until Langon, follow then Aire sur Adour, Riscle, Maubourguet to Tarbes.
+Use the A64 towards Montrejeau, then follow the D33 for Tunel de Viella and Val de Aran into Spain.
 Continue on this road to Lerida, you can use the national road N240 to the coast. (the 'tunel' is a bit daunting, not well lit and after driving in sunlight, takes a bit of adjusting to)

 (Alternatively, you can continue at Bordeaux until Agen and take the N21 to Auch and then Lannemezan, Montrejeau, Viella etc. These two routes are only 475-500 miles to Spanish soil from St Malo.)